pastelnetwork/gonode/tools/pastel-api/README.md

 # Pastel API

-This repo contains `pastel-api` server that simulates the real Pastel API.
-Used for integration testing and testing at the developer stage.
+This repo contains `pastel-api,` a server which simulates the real Pastel API.
+This is used for integration testing and testing at the development stage.

 ## Quick Start